Thailand national futsal team: Colombia 2016

 Thailand under Victor Hermans qualified for the 2016 FIFA Futsal World Cup in Colombia after finishing as the third placed team in the 2016 AFC Futsal Championship.
 The Dutch coach left the team before the tournament and Football Association of Thailand appointed Miguel Rodrigo as the national trainer.

 Thailand was placed in Group B along with Russia, Egypt and Cuba.
 At the first game, Thailand played against the third placed team in the World Rankings and UEFA Futsal Euro 2016 runner-up, Russia, and lost by 4–6 with an impressive performance.
 Thailand later won other two games in the group stage against Cuba and Egypt and then qualified for round of 16 as the runner-up of Group B. This is the first time in the history that Thailand could collect more than 3 points in the group stage.
 In the round of 16, Thailand lost to Azerbaijan with an 8–13 result in the extra-time after a 7–7 draw in 40 minutes.

 In the 2016 edition, Thailand scored 22 goals from 4 games, almost matching the total record of the previous 4 editions of 23 goals from 14 games.
 Suphawut Thueanklang is the team highest scorer with six goals, followed by Jirawat Sornwichian (five goals).

 Team image

 Nicknames

 Thailand national futsal team was dubbed by the media and supporters as "Toh-Lek" (โต๊ะเล็ก lit. small table).

 Toh-Lek or The Small Table is a slang term to call futsal in Thailand, as the sport is played on a small, indoor field, instead of its official word (ฟุตซอล).
 As a coincidence, The Small Table became the nickname of Thailand's futsal team to this day.

 Home stadium

-Thailand plays the home games at the Bangkok Futsal Arena with a capacity of 12,000 spectators and the Indoor Stadium Huamark with a capacity of 10,000 spectators.
+Thailand plays the home games at the Bangkok Futsal Arena with a capacity of 12,000 spectators, the Indoor Stadium Huamark with a capacity of 10,000 spectators and the Nonthaburi Sports Complex Gymnasium with a capacity of 4,000 spectators.